 Next?
 Another masterpiece...

 Seared Mahi-Mahi is drizzled with lobster oil and garnished with a crudité-style vegetable salad.
 The dish is served with an impressive side of corn "risotto."
 Corn is roasted with saffron and mixed with manchego.
 Risotto-like in inspiration, the combination of corn and manchego, with a hint of saffron results in a savory, silky-smooth flavor.
 It irresistible and had us licking our forks clean!

 From the Mahi-Mahi with subtle hints of lobster, to the creamy corn, the blend of flavors pique your curiosity.

 Last but not least, one of the most popular dishes at the Yacht Club...

 This fragrant dish steams in vibrant color.
 Well-versed in making paella, Chef Manuel's background and talents shine through on first bite.

 Paella is cooked to al dente perfection.
 A seafood explosion, the dish is laced with sizable strips of lobster, jumbo shrimps, mussels, calamari and clams.
 Cooked with red peppers and topped with chives, it is a slice of authentic Spanish dining in Anguilla.

 Saving the star of the menu for last...

 Between Breezes and The Yacht Club, The Reef lives up to the high culinary promise its sister property, CuisinArt has delivered for years.
-Under the helm of Executive Chef Jasper and Chef Manuel, The Yacht Club is an elegant seat to a five-star seafood feast.
+Under the helm of CuisinArt's Executive Chef Alan and The Reef's Chef Manuel, The Yacht Club is an elegant seat to a five-star seafood feast.